PTI Fulfills Its Promise:Yasmeen Rashid - UrduPoint

 Through 'Sehat Insaf Cards' every family would get up to one million rupees health coverage annually which was a comprehensive coverage facility, she said while talking to a private news channel.

-Dr Yasmeen Rashid said," funding limit is one lac but the government would also support in case of exceeding the limit.
+Dr Yasmeen Rashid said," funding limit is one million but the government would also support in case of exceeding the limit.

 She said the government has distributed 8.5 million health card across the province so far including 5.2 million to those families which were living under the poverty line in different districts and 3.3 million to others families.